 Waterborne pathogens (disease-causing micro-organisms) of most concern:

 - Viruses cause hepatitis, polio, and other diseases.
 They can be present in any water contaminated by human waste.
-Most viruses are in the 0.1 micron size range, but they can be as small as 0.002 microns.
+Most viruses are in the 0.1 micron range, but can be as small as 0.002 microns.

 |Treatment methods compared||protozoa||bacteria||viruses||particulate|

 |0.5mi filter and pre-filter||yes||most||no||yes|